It's a New Day in Public Health.

 - Increased awareness and outreach through the centralized web portal of maps and data as well as consolidated project results accessible to the public

-- Identify redundancies and information gaps related to drinking water and wastewater distribution
+- Identify information gaps and redundancies related to drinking water and wastewater distribution

-- Increase awareness of the intersection between water health in relation to human health
+- Increase awareness of the intersection between water health and human health